Europia79/BombArena/README.md

 To-Do List
 ---
 - test against the lastest BattleArena version.
-- test the fake TNT block appearance.
+- fix the fake TNT block appearance.
 - have onBombPlace() trigger onBombPlant() event (if the player is close enough).
 - Add config options.
 - ~~Restore missing (destroyed) brewing stands (bases) at the end of the match.~~ done.